ABKGroup/TritonPart/README.md

 # TritonPart : A Constraints Driven General Hypergraph Partitioner

-TritonPart is a constraints-driven general hypergraph partitioners.
+TritonPart is a constraints-driven general hypergraph partitioner.
 Currently our repo is under active development.